b-hub/b-hub.github.io/_posts/2021-09-30-learning-a-new-skill-tree.md

 | Current progression at a glance                                             | ✔️  |

 *Much more to snowboarding!
-**Requires ballancing with readability
+**Requires balancing with readability

 # Conclusion

 Designing a skill tree in this way leans more towards understanding and documenting a skill or topic.
 It is great for visualising long-term progression and choosing sensible goals.
-However, there are quite a lot of caviats.
+However, there are quite a lot of caveats.
 Without a tool, creating and organising a skill tree of this size takes a lot of time.
 There are a couple of tools available, the [ones dedicated to skill trees](https://github.com/andrico1234/beautiful-skill-tree#examples) do not currently support the level of complexity shown here.
 Generic graphing tools like D3 would however be able to handle visualising the tree as a [force directed graph](https://observablehq.com/@d3/force-directed-graph).
 You can also leverage [3D visualisations](https://vasturiano.github.io/3d-force-graph/example/basic/) for the extra degree of freedom.

 Contrary to in-game skills, in the real world skills are more interconnected.
-For the sake of readibility, some connections may need to be left out.
+For the sake of readability, some connections may need to be left out.
 [Skill Tree Principle - An Innovative way to grow your skills efficiently](https://medium.com/skilluped/the-skill-tree-principle-an-innovative-way-to-grow-your-skills-efficiently-7e6287e0748e) gets around this by keeping the skill trees smaller and more focused.

 All in all, I like the result and found the process itself helpful (Give it a go yourself if you have the time!).
 I would like to see further steps added, maybe trying out some force directed graphs.
 There are plenty of descriptions of snowboarding competencies, it would be interesting to see if they can be mapped to the skill tree.